Download App

 "And you just proved my point of why all this is unimportant."
 She said

-"Even if it were unimportant, I would still not throw it away," I said
+"If it were unimportant, I would still not throw it away," I said

 She sighed, "Why do you always want to kill?
-Where's my little brother who would always follow me around like a little duckling?"
+Where's my little brother who would always follow me like a little duckling?"

-I dropped my hand, did she think I wanted to kill?
+I dropped my hand.
+Did she think I wanted to kill?

 "Then why do it?
 Why take lives when you're supposed to protect them.?
 Tell me.
 I just want to understand!"
 She cried.